khurramsaadat/pdf-tools/PRD.md

 - [x] Migrate Navbar to use shadcn Button and DropdownMenu
 - [x] Migrate Hero component to use shadcn Card
 - [x] Migrate Features component to use shadcn Card and Button
+- [x] Migrate Footer to use shadcn Button and Separator
+- [x] Migrate main merge page to use shadcn Card, Button, Input
+- [x] Migrate AdvancedToolLayout to use shadcn components
+- [x] Migrate sample PDF tool pages (pdf-to-word) to shadcn
 - [x] Reduce font sizes across all components for better density
 - [x] Update Tailwind config for shadcn compatibility
 - [x] Maintain existing functionality and design consistency
+- [x] Test all migrations with Playwright browser automation

 ### 8.3 Phase 3: Advanced Features 📋 PLANNED
 - [ ] Enhanced conversion tools with OCR